TechnicalPursuit/TIBET/README.md

 help keep your code organized, and help TIBET's tools assist you more.

-Designed specifically for large-scale Enterprise and Government-class web application development, TIBET is more like Smalltalk than Scheme, bringing advanced OO support and immersive development tooling to JavaScript.
+Designed specifically for large-scale Enterprise and Government-class web applications, TIBET is more like Smalltalk than Scheme, bringing tag-driven development, advanced OO, and immersive development tools to JavaScript.

 # Installation